HCDigitalScholarship/intervals/tutorial/05_Ngrams.md

 Or, more directly:

-    ng = piece.ngrams(df=piece.lyrics(), other=piece.durations(), n = 5)
+    ng = piece.ngrams(df = Piece.lyrics(), other = piece.durations(), n = 5)

 ### nGrams at Using Regularized Durations: The `unit` Parameter

 By default, applying the `ngrams()` function to a piece will produce ngrams the actual note values found in the piece.
 It is nevertheless possible to determine the ngrams according to some fixed number of offsets using the `unit` parameter, which will force the function to only output ngrams found at a given regular interval.
 This can be helpful for applications such as only finding ngrams which begin on the first beat of a measure, or other similar situations where regularity is helpful.

 It would probably make little sense to use '1.0' or some other tiny unit, since this would result in a vast number of unisons or static harmonic passages as longer notes are sampled multiple times.
-But setting `unit=2.0` would correspond to the half-note (minim), a common basic pace of melodic and harmonic motion in Renaissance counterpoint.
-Larger units might also be revealing of large=scale sequences.
+But setting `unit = 2.0` would correspond to the half-note (minim), a common basic pace of melodic and harmonic motion in Renaissance counterpoint.
+Larger units might also be revealing of large = scale sequences.

     piece.ngrams(unit = 4)